robinagandhi/CYBR4360-8366/firewall-concepts.md

 - Reason about firewall chains, policies, and rule ordering
 - Configure and verify firewall rules using UFW (Uncomplicated Firewall)
 - Translate UFW rules into raw `iptables` commands to see what is happening underneath
-- Deliberately reproduce — and then fix — common firewall misconfigurations
+- Deliberately reproduce, and then fix common firewall misconfigurations
 - Discover and close security gaps in both IPv4 and IPv6 through guided exploration

 ### Cybersecurity First Principles